smakijenko/CarRentalApp/README.md

 The app was written in SwiftUI, PHP and SQL

-Hi, here is the link to watch how the app looks like: https://youtu.be/CucY_95acQI
+Here is the link to watch how the app looks like: https://youtu.be/CucY_95acQI

 Feel free :)